Skip to content

 Every season in the parkland brings its own rich variety of birds and wildlife.
 Keep your eyes peeled as you explore the meres, woodlands and rough grassland, which each provide a perfect habitat for a diverse range of flora and fauna.

 Please be aware that the deer are unpredictable wild animals and can behave aggressively if approached.
 Please keep at least 50 metres away.
-Dogs must be kept under close control within the Parkland.
+Dogs must be kept on leads within the Parkland from 1 May - 31 July 2025.

-Throughout the year its rich history sets the scene for many educational workshops and group tours as part of Tatton Park’s varied learning programme.
+Throughout the year the Old Hall's rich history sets the scene for many educational workshops and group tours as part of Tatton Park’s varied learning programme.

-For parkland and Old Hall special events, tours and open days visit Tatton Park’s events page.
+For parkland and Old Hall open days, special events and tours visit Tatton Park’s events page

 Tatton Park is cared for by Cheshire East Council on behalf of the National Trust.
 Find out more about Tatton Park and its exhibitions.